DIT112-V20/group-02/README.md

 ### What are you going to make?

-We've developed an Eye-Seeing-Car for people with hearing or visual impairments.
-The car is able to take input as commands and use sensors to drive, notice and alert of obstacles in its path.
-The car is controlled through the app we've developed, which connects to the car through Bluetooth.
+We've developed an Eye-Seeing-Car for visual impairment people.
+The car is able to take inputs as commands and use sensors to drive and notice and alert of obstacles in its path.
+This is controled through the app we've developed which connects to the car through Bluetooth.
 The app will also notify the user with the help of vibrations and sounds.

 ### Why will you make it?

 There are countless people in the world who struggle with disabilities or impedances that most people aren’t even aware about.
-The aim of this prototype is to be a more reliable, manageable, and convenient way for people to be assisted with their struggles.
+The aim of this prototype is to be a more reliable, manageable, and convenient way for people to cope with their struggles.

 ### How are you going to make it?